 With advances in innovation, technology and increased access to smartphones, the number of health apps has exploded in recent years.
 As the health service has been revolutionised, this has meant that medical professionals are now integrating health apps into clinical care delivery.

-So, recognising this and in honour of World Suicide Prevention Day 2020 we have put together this article to help provide those who are suffering from mental health conditions with resources and information including:
+So, recognising this we have put together this article to help provide those who are suffering from mental health conditions with resources and information including: